Recommended Best Computerized Telescopes Individually Reviewed

-All of my comments about the NexStar Evolution 8 (our next pick) apply here, except that the Evolution 6 of course uses a 6” optical tube.
-If you like the other features the Evolution has to offer and can’t afford the 8” model, consider this one.
-However, for the same price, you could get Skywatcher 10″ Collapsible GoTo – a much better bargain in terms of aperture.
+All of my comments about the NexStar Evolution 8 (our next pick) apply here, except that the Evolution 6, of course, uses a 6” optical tube.
+If you like the other features the Evolution has to offer but can’t afford the 8” model, consider this one.
+However, for the same price, you could get a Skywatcher 10″ Collapsible GoTo – a much better bargain in terms of aperture.

 The Evolution 8 still has the same optical tube and hand controller as the NexStar 8SE, but with a number of upgrades.

 Firstly, the scope has a much sturdier tripod, eliminating the stability issues of the 8SE.
 Second, the mount has a built-in lithium ion battery, which eliminates the issues of having to buy a power supply as well as cord wrap.

 The Evolution’s main selling point is that it can be controlled remotely via a phone or tablet.
 This is rather unnecessary, especially since a hand controller is still provided, but can be a nice feature, particularly for kids.